 OK, everybody knows that Last.fm & Pandora are great services, but there are a lot of other tools that can help us to find new cool music.
 Some of them just expose daily musical goodies, others make recommendations based on your very own preferences, and others take the web interactivity ever further.
 Explore the best 20 ways to discover new music in a web 2.0 world.

 Wonderwheel is a new tool that aims to help you find similar artists with the ones you like.
 Looks like it’s still in beta but it did work well for me.
 Give it a spin and let us know what you think [twitter]

 My favorite method to discover new music is listening to the Awdio stream (live music stream from more than 60 clubs from all over the world – including DJ sets & parties) and when I hear a nice track, I tag it with Shazam (explained below) to find out what tune is it. [twitter]

-Shazam gives instant satisfaction for those times when you want to know the song that is playing, learn more about the artist, buy the song immediately – or simply share your discovery with your family and friends.
+Shazam gives instant satisfaction for those times when you want to know the song that is playing, learn more about the artist, buy the song immediately – or simply share your discovery with your friends.
 A similar project for PC is Midomi.

 Music recommendation services

 iLike is an online service that allows users to download and share music.
 The website makes use of Apple’s iTunes in order to discover new artists and tracks that you should like.
 One of the oldest projects of it’s kind. [twitter]